A PARADIGM SHIFT IN WORSHIP

 6 But now we have been delivered from the law, having died to what we were held by, so that we should serve in the newness of the Spirit and not in the oldness of the letter.
 (NKJV).

 Prayer: My Dear Heavenly Father, thank You for opening my eyes of understanding to the new shift in worship under the New Covenant.
-My Dear Holy Spirit, teach and help me daily to worship God in spirit and truth, and not according to the letters of old, in Jesus’ name.
+My Dear Holy Spirit, teach and help me daily to worship God in spirit and truth, in Jesus’ name.
 Amen.